Up Close and Personal: Expect the Unexpected

 By George Edmonston Jr.

-When Oregon State traveled to the Bay Area in 1905 to play the University of California for the first time ever, the Golden Bear senior class made a decision that may be unparalleled in the annals of college football.
+When Oregon State traveled to the Bay Area in 1905 to play the University of California for the first time, the Golden Bear senior class made a decision that may be unparalleled in the annals of college football.

-Noticing the boys from Corvallis had made the trip south without any rooters, they voted to become Aggies for a day.
+Noticing the boys from Corvallis had no rooters, they voted to become Aggies for a day.
 They would cheer for the Orange.

 Was this a case of supreme overconfidence, or sheer stupidity?
 Did they know something Aggie boss Allen Steckle didn’t?
 Whatever the case, their cheers went for naught.
-So did the 26-hour train trip it took for the visitors to reach the game.
+So did the 26-hour train it took Oregon State to make the trip.
 Final score: 10-0, Cal.

 On this late October day, Cal, for sure, got its money’s worth.
 Not only did they provide OAC with instant fans, they also paid for the trip, train ride, hotel rooms, meals, the works.